freohr/yet-another-glog-hack/intents.md

     1. There is no dedicated adventuring site: Everything is the adventuring region.
 Players must decide among themselves where they want to go adventuring.
     2. Travel is explicit, risky, and takes time.
 PCs can expect to stumble onto unexpected encounters and sites while travelling.
     3. Any kind of player action takes time, and the world adjust to passing time.
+    4. The world simply is: It is not intended to be balanced against the player, merely against itself (e.g. Dragons are dangerous, may be encountered as early as the first ever adventure, and hoard a lot of treasure in their lairs)

 ## Methods: How the intended style of play is created

 ### Rules

-The rules are the foundation on which player actions are adjudicated by the referee.
+The rules serve as as a mechanical framing of the power of the characters (by explicitly covering restrictions) and as a foundation on which the players' reasonable actions are adjudicated by the referee.
 They are not covering everything a player and/or PC can do, and are not intended to be.

 #### Rules as Player Tools